Dublin St James's (UK Parliament constituency): Boundaries

-The St James was a division of the parliamentary borough of Dublin defined as:
+The St James's was a division of the parliamentary borough of Dublin defined as:

 History

 Dublin St James's was created under the Redistribution of Seats (Ireland) Act 1918 following recommendations of the 1917 Boundary Commission, which increased the parliamentary representation of the county borough of Dublin from four divisions to seven.
 Under the Redistribution of Seats Act 1885, the city had been divided into four constituencies: the Dublin College Green, Dublin Harbour, Dublin St Patrick's and Dublin St Stephen's Green constituencies.
 In 1918, the city was allocated seven seats: the existing four constituencies, and three new constituencies of Dublin St James's, Dublin Clontarf and Dublin St Michan's.
 The increase in seats reflected both the increase in population and the expansion of the city area.
-The Kilmainham area had been brought into the city under the Dublin Corporation Act 1900.
+The Kilmainham area had been brought into the city under the Dublin Corporation Act 1900 (63 & 64 Vict. c. cclxiv).

-The constituency was used at only one election, the 1918 Irish general election.
+The constituency was used at only one election, the 1918 general election.
 Sinn Féin used this to elect members of Dáil Éireann, inviting all those elected in Ireland to sit as a Teachta Dála (known in English as a Deputy) in the Dáil, although only the Sinn Féin members attended.

 Under the Government of Ireland Act 1920, the area was combined with Dublin Clontarf and Dublin St Michan's to form Dublin North-West, a 4-seat constituency for the Southern Ireland House of Commons and a single constituency at Westminster.
 At the 1921 election for the Southern Ireland House of Commons, the four seats were won uncontested by Sinn Féin, who treated it as part of the election to the Second Dáil.
 Joseph McGrath was one of the four TDs for Dublin North-West.

 Under s.
 1(4) of the Irish Free State (Agreement) Act 1922, no writ was to be issued "for a constituency in Ireland other than a constituency in Northern Ireland".
 Therefore, no vote was held in Dublin North-West at the 1922 United Kingdom general election on 15 November 1922, shortly before the Irish Free State left the United Kingdom on 6 December 1922.